nazebzurati/jeng/readme.md

 ## Getting started

-Jeng should be compatible with Python 3.8 and higher.
+- Jeng should be compatible with Python 3.8 and higher.
+- Jeng should work with WITSML data schema v1.3.1.1 and v1.4.1.1.
+- Incompatible package version update:
+  - `0.0.6` → `0.0.7`: Change from `jeng.client.WitsmlClient` package to `jeng.jeng.WitsmlClient`

 ### Client

 1. To create and connect to WITSML Server:
     ```python
-    from jeng.client import WitsmlClient
+    from jeng import jeng

-    client = WitsmlClient()
+    client = jeng.WitsmlClient()

     # return True if success, else False
     status = client.connect(